Fabian Society: Influence on Labour government

 Following the election of a Labour Party government in 1997, the Fabian Society was a forum for New Labour ideas and for critical approaches from across the party.
 The most significant Fabian contribution to Labour's policy agenda in government was Balls's 1992 discussion paper, advocating Bank of England independence.
 Balls had been a Financial Times journalist when he wrote this Fabian pamphlet, before going to work for Gordon Brown.
 Former BBC Business Editor Robert Peston, in his book Brown's Britain, calls this an "essential tract" and concludes that Balls "deserves as much credit – probably more – than anyone else for the creation of the modern Bank of England"; William Keegan offered a similar analysis of Balls's Fabian pamphlet in his book on Labour's economic policy, which traces in detail the path leading up to this dramatic policy change after Labour's first week in office.

 Contemporary Fabianism

-On 21 April 2009, the Society's website stated that it had 6,286 members: "Fabian national membership now stands at a 35 year high: it is over 20% higher than when the Labour Party came to office in May 1997.
-It is now double what it was when Clement Attlee left office in 1951."
+In June 2019, the Fabian Society had 7,136 individual members.

+Prime ministers

+Several British prime ministers have been members of, or closely associated with, the Fabian Society, including: